TeamSquixl/editor-framework/docs/editor/packages/register-shortcuts.md

+---
-# Register Shortcuts for Your Panel
+title: Register Shortcuts
+category: editor
+permalinks: editor/packages/register-shortcuts
+---

 You can define keyboard shortcuts for your panel in `package.json`.
 Here is a simple example: